What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 Medical history: The Personal Data Act also limits employers’ rights to carry out background checks in respect of an candidate’s or employee’s medical history and to process data collected in the course of any recruitment procedure.
 However, an employer may process sensitive personal data (e.g. medical history) if such data is required to fulfil the employer’s obligations in relation to the employee – for instance, to calculate sick pay, examine the employee’s right to sick leave or as part of a rehabilitation investigation.

 Drug screening: Employers are allowed to screen employees for drugs if there is a legitimate reason to do so – for instance, if the employee’s work involves major risk of serious accidents.

-Credit checks: Employers have a right to carry out credit checks on applicants if there is a legitimate reason to do so – for instance, if the applicant is seeking a chief financial officer position or equivalent.
+Credit checks: Employers have a right to carry out credit checks on candidates if there is a legitimate reason to do so – for instance, if the candidate is seeking a chief financial officer position or equivalent.

-Immigration status: The general rule is that a foreign applicant must have a work permit before entering Sweden.
-In certain circumstances, applicants may apply for and obtain a permit after entering Sweden.
-Employers have a duty to check that applicants hold work permits or equivalent documentation entitling them to work in Sweden.
+Immigration status: The general rule is that a foreign candidate must have a work permit before entering Sweden.
+In certain circumstances, candidates may apply for and obtain a permit after entering Sweden.
+Employers have a duty to check that candidates hold work permits or equivalent documentation entitling them to work in Sweden.

 Tenant Rent Payment Database